-4.4 Running the Application in the AVD
+4.3 Running the Application in the AVD

 With an AVD emulator configured, the example AndroidSample application created in the earlier chapter now can be compiled and run.
-With the AndroidSample project loaded into Android Studio, make sure that the newly created Pixel 4 AVD is displayed in the device menu (marked A in Figure 4-4 below), then either click on the run button represented by a green triangle (B), select the Run -> Run 'app' menu option or use the Ctrl-R keyboard shortcut:
+With the AndroidSample project loaded into Android Studio, make sure that the newly created Pixel 4 AVD is displayed in the device menu (marked A in Figure 4-5 below), then either click on the run button represented by a green triangle (B), select the Run -> Run 'app' menu option or use the Ctrl-R keyboard shortcut:

 The device menu (A) may be used to select a different AVD instance or physical device as the run target, and also to run the app on multiple devices.
-The menu also provides access to the AVD Manager and device connection trouble shooting options:
+The menu also provides access to the Device Manager as well as device connection configuration and troubleshooting options: